ronoc2020/hackers_terminal_game/README.md

 Disclaimer

 This is a simulated environment for educational purposes.
 Always use your skills ethically and legally in the real world!
+Check out our [live demo](http://your-live-demo-link.com) to see it in action! 🎮